Subscribe to join thousands of other ecommerce experts

 Technical Issues Involved in Becoming a Google Trusted Store

 Google imposes a 90-day monitoring period where it’s necessary to share business information with the company through your e-commerce software.
 That’s one of the major reasons for delays in qualifying for certification.
-Your site might need major development work to ensure a smooth integration and that the two snippets of code work on the major browsers.
+Your site might need major development work to ensure smooth integration and that the two snippets of code work on the major browsers.
 The code involves customer service performance and the Order Confirmation Module Code that relates to shipping speed.
 Other technical difficulties of qualifying for Google Trusted Store certification might include:

 - Converting document types for compatibility

 - Integrating through the API layer so that Google can monitor orders and shipping times